Sterling gains vs euro, dollar; focus on Fed meeting

-LONDON Sterling hit a one-week high against the euro and gained versus the dollar on Tuesday, helped by a narrower-than-forecast trade deficit while traders reported demand from long-term investors.
+LONDON, March 13 Sterling hit a one-week high against the euro and gained versus the dollar on Tuesday, helped by a narrower-than-forecast UK trade deficit while traders reported demand from long-term investors.

 Investors bought the pound after it fell to a seven-week low against the dollar on Monday and hit a two-week low versus the euro earlier on Tuesday, but analysts did not expect it to climb much further due to concerns the UK economy remains fragile.